justfifi17/justfifi17/README.md

   <br>

   ## 🏆 Challenge Accepted!
   These are some of my current coding goals.
-I love learning and pushing myself, so consider these as “achievements in progress”:
+So consider these as “achievements in progress”:

   - [ ] Master the art of data using Python and SQL 📊
   - [ ] Strengthen my knowledge and experience in the field